WohooWahoo/NYC-Schools_SAT_Scores2/README.md

+Master/Detail view of REST API JSON in iOS TableView

 NYC-Schools SAT Scores displays a master-detail view of each school located within New York City (master view) using the REST API - "https://data.cityofnewyork.us/resource/s3k6-pzi2.json"